 - 1. Check the engine oil level. - 2.
 Check for gasoline fumes in bilge or engine compartment. - 3.
-Operate engine blower for 4 minutes to remove any fumes. - 4.
+Operate engine blower for four minutes before starting the engine to remove any fumes. - 4.
 Check manual operation of bilge pump.
 Make sure bilge areas are empty.